KoryNunn/fastn/README.md

 ```

-properties can be added to components in a number of ways:
+Properties can be added to components in a number of ways:

 via the settings object: